MonDust/DatawarehouseCircus/README.md

 # Data Warehouse Circus - Hilarity Haven
-The project simulates the design and implementation of a Business Intelligence sysyem for a fictional Circus organization: Hilarity Haven Circus.
+The project simulates the design and implementation of a Business Intelligence system for a fictional Circus organization: Hilarity Haven Circus.
 It involves full lifecycle development including requirement analysis, data modeling, data generation, ETL processing, OLAP analysis, and Power BI reporting.

-The system enables stakeholders to analyze ticket sales, performance popularity and artist metrics through interactive dashboards.
+The system enables analysys of ticket sales, performance popularity and artist metrics through dashboards.

 ## The files
 ### Process Specification - Organization specifics